 Welcome to our class page.
-Here, you will find information about the children’s exciting learning, as well as any key dates or important pieces of information that you will need to know for the upcoming half term.
+Here, you will find information about the children’s exciting learning, as well as any key dates or important pieces of information that you will need to know for the upcoming weeks and months.

 Reminders and Dates

 Homework can be found on the year group page every Friday and it should be completed and returned by the following Thursday.
 Spellings will be posted on the year group page too on a Friday and should be practised in preparation for our spelling test every Thursday.
 As there are no reading records going home, you should complete your three reads on Reading Plus.

 PE kits will need to be in school for our lessons which take place indoors on a Tuesday and outdoors on a Monday.